Sunshine at your fingertips!

 Take a hayride out to cut your own sunflowers at Johnson’s Corner Farm.
 Not only can you pick your own flowers with the kids, but afterwards they can play in the Discovery Barnyard and Animal Farm (fees apply to Discovery Barnyard).

 2017 Update: To Be Announced.

 Duke Farms is unique from the previous suggestions as they have more diverse plant and nature offerings as well as educational opportunities.
 After visiting the sunflowers, you can visit the Orchid Range.
 The large area is a wonderful invitation for geocachers and self-guided tours.
 Duke Farms also hosts family programs as well as professional development opportunities for educators.

 A working farm, Brodhecker Farms is one of the early bloomers for sunflowers and while there are no tours or mazes, this is a place that you can drive up to and marvel.
 They may bring out a structure that allows visitors to look over the field.
-2016 Update: The bloom is expected to last possibly until the second week of August however check on their Facebook page or contact them.

 Tip: Be warned sunflowers attract butterflies and bees (a lot of bees).
 If there is an allergic reaction to bees, please note that sunflower farms are pretty expansive, so bring medication!